WiiWake3101/Smart-Vehicle-Health-Monitoring-and-OTA-Update-System/README.md

 EXPO_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-### Important Notes:
+### Terraform Variable Configuration (`terraform.tfvars`)

+Sensitive information such as your Supabase project URL and anon key should be provided to Terraform using a `terraform.tfvars` file.

+- **Location:**
+  Create `terraform.tfvars` inside the `infra/terraform` directory.
+- **Purpose:**
+  This file supplies sensitive variables to your Terraform configuration without hardcoding them in your `.tf` files.
+- **Best Practices:**
-- Never commit your `.env` file to version control
+  - Do **not** commit `terraform.tfvars` to version control.
-- Make sure to add `.env` to your `.gitignore` file
+  - Add `terraform.tfvars` to your `.gitignore`.
-- For local development, create a `.env.local` file that won't be tracked by git
-- Request actual values from the project administrator
+  - Request the required values from the project administrator if you do not have them.

+Terraform will automatically use values from `terraform.tfvars` when you run `terraform plan` or `terraform apply`.

 ## 🔄 OTA Firmware Upload Script